 - Put the finishing touches on your body after diet and exercise

-- Renew your body after weight loss or pregnancy
+- Renew your body after weight loss

 If you want to know how the operation works, see the Operation Guide below.